Therapists in Newcastle, WA

 Online Only

-Accepting new clients as of March 10, 2025!
-I spent a lot of time making this page perfect, then realized it was boring.
-This page is supposed to be a snapshot of what you will get in the therapy room.
-I’m warm, curious, inviting, funny, and I value this intimate space.
+Currently have a waitlist!
+Please reach out if you would like to be on it.
+Here’s the deal: I spent a lot of time making this page perfect, then realized it was lame.
+This is supposed to be a glimpse of what you will get in the therapy room.
+I’m warm, curious, inviting, funny, and I deeply value this intimate space.
 I want this page to help you decide if we’ll work well together, not just list what I’ve done.
-What you probably want to know is (a) Do I know what I'm doing? and (b) What inspires me to work with clients around anxiety, trauma, and family-of-origin issues?
+What you probably want to know is: What inspires me to work with my clients?
+2. How am I going to help you/do I know what I’m doing?
+Fair.
 See my website for more, or read below!

-Accepting new clients as of March 10, 2025!
-I spent a lot of time making this page perfect, then realized it was boring.
-This page is supposed to be a snapshot of what you will get in the therapy room.
-I’m warm, curious, inviting, funny, and I value this intimate space.
+Currently have a waitlist!
+Please reach out if you would like to be on it.
+Here’s the deal: I spent a lot of time making this page perfect, then realized it was lame.
+This is supposed to be a glimpse of what you will get in the therapy room.
+I’m warm, curious, inviting, funny, and I deeply value this intimate space.
 I want this page to help you decide if we’ll work well together, not just list what I’ve done.
-What you probably want to know is (a) Do I know what I'm doing? and (b) What inspires me to work with clients around anxiety, trauma, and family-of-origin issues?
+What you probably want to know is: What inspires me to work with my clients?
+2. How am I going to help you/do I know what I’m doing?
+Fair.
 See my website for more, or read below!

 Erin Dierickx